Warm Apple Pie Isn't The Only Food You Can Masturbate With

 Cucumber

-Cucumber might be the most phallic vegetable, and I feel like every high school has a rumor about a girl who masturbated with a cucumber, right?
+Cucumber might be the most phallic vegetable, and I feel like every high school has a rumour about a girl who masturbated with a cucumber, right?

 Carrot